T. J. Yeldon: Jacksonville Jaguars

+2015 season

-Yeldon was drafted by the Jacksonville Jaguars in the second round with the 36th overall pick in the 2015 NFL Draft.
+Yeldon was selected by the Jacksonville Jaguars in the second round with the 36th overall pick in the 2015 NFL Draft.
 He was the third running back to be selected that year.
 On May 27, 2015, Yeldon signed a four-year, $5.91 million contract, with a $2.56 million signing bonus, and $3.26 million guaranteed.

-2015 season

 Jaguars head coach Gus Bradley named Yeldon the starting running back for the beginning of the season, ahead of veterans Denard Robinson, Toby Gerhart, and Bernard Pierce.
-On September 13, 2015, he made his NFL debut and carried the ball 15 times for 51 yards, while also catching three passes for 16-yards, in a 20–9 loss to the Carolina Panthers.
-The next game against the Miami Dolphins, Yeldon had a season-high 25 carries for 70 yards in a 23–20 victory.
-On October 11, 2015, he had 11 rushing attempts, 32 rushing yards, five receptions, 31 receiving yards, and scored his first career touchdown reception in a 31–38 loss to the Tampa Bay Buccaneers.
+On September 13, 2015, he made his NFL debut and had 15 carries for 51 yards to go along with three receptions for 16 yards, in a 20–9 loss to the Carolina Panthers.
+In the next game against the Miami Dolphins, Yeldon had a season-high 25 carries for 70 yards in a 23–20 victory.
+Three weeks later, he had 11 carries for 32 yards to go along with five receptions for 31 yards and his first NFL touchdown in a 38–31 loss to the Tampa Bay Buccaneers.

 After five consecutive starts to begin his rookie campaign, Yeldon missed the Week 6 matchup against the Houston Texans due to a groin injury.
 He returned as the starter on October 25, rushing for season-high 115 yards on 15 carries and scored his first career rushing touchdown in a 34–31 victory over the Buffalo Bills.
-During a Week 14 contest against the Indianapolis Colts, he had 11 carries for 62 yards but left the game with an MCL sprain that would keep him out the following week.
+During Week 14 against the Indianapolis Colts, he had 11 carries for 62 yards but left the game with an MCL sprain that would keep him out the following week.

 2016 season

 Yeldon remained part of the Jaguars' backfield in the 2016 season.
 In the season opener against the Green Bay Packers, he had 21 carries for 39 yards and a touchdown in the 27–23 loss.
-Overall, on the season, he had 465 rushing yards, one rushing touchdown, 50 receptions, 312 receiving yards, and one receiving touchdown.
+Overall, Yeldon finished the 2016 season with 130 carries for 465 yards and a touchdown to go along with 50 receptions for 312 yards and a touchdown.
 He was placed on injured reserve on December 26, 2016.

 2017 season

-After being a healthy scratch for the first six weeks of the 2017 season, on October 22, during Week 7 against the Indianapolis Colts, because of an injury to Leonard Fournette, Yeldon rushed for 122 yards, which highlighted a 58-yard touchdown, as the Jaguars shut out the Colts 27–0.
-Overall, he finished the regular season with 253 rushing yards, two rushing touchdowns, and 30 receptions for 224 receiving yards.
-The Jacksonville Jaguars won the AFC South and made the playoffs.
-In the Divisional Round against the Pittsburgh Steelers, he had 20 rushing yards and a rushing touchdown to go along with 57 receiving yards in the 45–42 victory.
-In the AFC Championship against the New England Patriots, he had 25 rushing yards in the 24–20 loss.
+After being a healthy scratch for the first six weeks of the season, on October 22, during Week 7 against the Indianapolis Colts, because of an injury to Leonard Fournette, Yeldon rushed for 122 yards, which highlighted a 58-yard touchdown, as the Jaguars shut out the Colts 27–0.
+Overall, he finished the regular season with 49 carries for 253 yards and two touchdowns to go along with 30 receptions for 224 yards.
+The Jaguars finished the season atop the AFC South and made the playoffs.
+In the Divisional Round against the Pittsburgh Steelers, Yeldon rushed for 20 yards and a touchdown to go along with 57 receiving yards during the 45–42 road victory.
+During the AFC Championship Game against the New England Patriots, he had 25 rushing yards in the 24–20 road loss.